+Silverton features some of the best things to do in Colorado.
 What isn’t to love about being able to ride side by sides and snowmobiles down Mainstreet?
 As a great jumping-off point for exciting adventures such as the Alpine Loop, San Juan Scenic Byway, and the Colorado Trail.
 This gorgeous town is a must-see.

 - Where to Eat: Thee Pitts Again has mouth-water BBQ while Kendall Mountain Cafe serves up your American classics.

 - Where to drink: Avalanche brewing delivers deliciously refreshing beer.